 With a bit of creativity and know-how, it's not too difficult to recreate.
 In fact, once you know where to start, you can begin adding sensory features to any of your garden plans.

 Sensory garden ideas: 17 tips to create a soothing ambience in your plot

 These sensory garden ideas will make spending time in your plot a more immersive and enjoyable experience – from cooling water features to beautiful planting schemes that smell just as wonderful as they look.

 1. Add cooling pools

-Water feature ideas are, of course, a wonderful addition for a sensory garden.
+Water feature ideas are, of course, wonderful additions for a sensory garden.
 Water sends sparkling shimmers across the plot as it reflects the midday sun, it welcomes dragonflies, frogs, and other wildlife, it's refreshingly cool to the touch, and the gentle splash of a visiting bird taking a dip is surely a soothing sound for anyone.

-Weathered-steel pools such as these add a rustic yet modern feel to a plot – you could even add more than one, to really make a statement.
+Weathered-steel pools such as this one above add a rustic yet modern feel to a plot – you could even add more than one, to really make a statement.
 Surround with lush foliage to soften the edges and create a more natural feel.
 The serene sight of a lily or two floating across the water's surface is a delight for children and adults alike and will only add to the appeal.

 2. Surround doorways with scented flowers

 Nepeta (otherwise known as catmint) and lavender are two beautiful perennials that sport breathtaking purple blooms.
 Position in a sunny spot by your front or back door and you'll be welcomed not only by their sumptuous sight but also by the pleasing fragrance they release into the air.